adiehl96/obsidian-gallery/README.md

 # Release Notes
+## 1.0.0 RC1
+ - Fuzzy search auto completer field added to tag block
+ - tag block has Xs to delete tags
+ - Fixed refresh bug in main gallery view
+ - some CICD work to make builds run smoother that was not smooth to set up

 ## 0.8.1
  - Added button to copy current main gallery filter in a format that can be pasted in a note to generate a block gallery
  - Added another button to paste the same information back in as a filter to use in the gallery